shivamsingthakur/Delta-dem02/README.md

 # Delta-dem02
-This ia a Demo for Git &amp; Github class
+This ia a Demo for Git &amp; Github class.